 If you flip the switch back on, but the outdoor unit remains turned off, there is a strong likelihood that you might have a separate outdoor power switch that has yet to be switched off.

 Look out for a separate power box in close proximity to your central unit.
-There might be either a lever, switch or even fuse nestled separated behind the confines of a different box that needs your touch.
+There might be either a lever, switch, or even a fuse nestled separately behind the confines of a different box that needs your touch.

 Another common issue that homeowners face with their space heaters is a broken tip-over switch.
 The tip-over switch is a safety feature that shuts off the heater if it tips over, preventing fires or other hazards.
 If the tip-over switch is broken, the heater won’t turn on at all.

-To bypass the tip-over switch, you can either replace the switch or connect the wires that lead to the switch.
-However, I highly advise against bypassing safety features like the tip-over switch as they are designed to prevent accidents and should never be tampered with.
+To address this problem, you have two options: you can either replace the switch or connect the wires that lead to the switch.
+However, we highly advise against bypassing safety features like the tip-over switch as they are designed to prevent accidents and should never be tampered with.

-If your space heater won’t turn off, it’s most likely a problem with the thermostat.
+If your space heater won’t turn off, the issue is most likely with the thermostat.

 You can try bypassing the thermostat using the steps mentioned above to determine if the problem is with the thermostat or the heater itself.